snowplow/documentation/docs/enriching-your-data/available-enrichments/pii-pseudonymization-enrichment/index.md

 It enables the users of Snowplow to better protect the privacy rights of data subjects, therefore aiding in compliance for regulatory measures.

-In Europe the obligations regarding PIIs handling have been outlined on the [EU GDPR website](https://www.eugdpr.org/).
+In Europe the obligations regarding Personal Data handling have been outlined on the [GDPR EU website](https://www.gdpreu.org/the-regulation/key-concepts/personal-data/).

 ## Configuration